 The Regional District subsequently measures investments in equity instruments quoted in an active market and all derivative instruments, except those that are linked to, and must be settled by delivery of, unquoted equity instruments of another entity, at fair value.
 Fair value is determined by published price quotations.
 Transactions to purchase or sell these items are recorded on the trade date.
 Net gains and losses arising from changes in fair value are recognized in the statement of remeasurement gains and losses.
 Interest income is recognized in the statement of operations.
-Investments in equity instruments not quoted in an active market and derivatives that are linked to, and must be settled by delivery of, unquoted equity instruments of another entity, are subsequently measured at cost.
+Investments in equity instruments of another entity, are subsequently measured at cost.
 With the exception of those instruments designated at fair value, all other financial assets and liabilities are subsequently measured at amortized cost using the effective interest rate method.